nianzelee/PhD-Dissertation/reproduction-artifact/README.md

 - VirtualBox Guest Additions (optional)

-  We recommend to install VirtualBox guest additions to resize the VM window and to enable shared folders between the host and guest OS.
+  We recommend to install VirtualBox guest additions to have some convenient features, including resizable VM windows and shared folders/clipboards between the host and guest OS.

   Before installing the guest additions, please download the following packages to compile the external kernel modules: